f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 3. Navigate to Device tab and re-discover/re-import SJC-vBIGIP01.termmarc.com.

-4. Run section *Traffic simulation and Dashboard/Events*
+4. Run section *Generate baseline legitimate traffic and trigger the DoS attacks*

 Use following admd command to monitor the learning: